scholz-lab/GlowTracker/docs/faq.md

 ## Q: The stage is stalling or slipping.
 Check that the movement is not obstructed by anything.
-If the LED indicator on some of the stage turn blue, it means that it is in stalled mode.
+If the LED indicator on some of the stages turns blue, it means that it is in installed mode.
-Try unplug and plug in the stage powersource.
+Try unplugging and plugging in the stage power source.
-If the problem still persists it could be that the stage is under too heavy load, try lowering the stage's speed or maximum speed at **Settings** > **Stage** > **Stage speed**, **Stage maxspeed**, or changing the stage physical configuration.
+If the problem still persists it could be that the stage is under a too heavy load, try lowering the stage's speed or maximum speed at **Settings** > **Stage** > **Stage speed**, **Stage max speed**, or changing the stage physical configuration.
 If all else fails, you might need to use a stronger version of the stage, such as [LSM-150A](https://www.zaber.com/products/linear-stages/X-LSM/specs?part=X-LSM150A)
-More stage's trouble shooting instruction can be found here [Troubleshooting X-series motion devices](https://www.zaber.com/manuals/X-LSM-E#m-9-troubleshooting-x-series-motion-devices)
+More stage's troubleshooting instructions can be found here [Troubleshooting X-series motion devices](https://www.zaber.com/manuals/X-LSM-E#m-9-troubleshooting-x-series-motion-devices)

-## Q: The stage move too fast or too slow.
+## Q: The stage moves too fast or too slow.
-The stage's movement speed can be set at **Settings** > **Stage** > **Stage speed**, there you can set both the normal movement speed and the slow movement speed (use when moving while holding Shift key) as well as their units.
+The stage's movement speed can be set at **Settings** > **Stage** > **Stage speed**, there you can set both the normal movement speed and the slow movement speed (used when moving while holding Shift key) as well as their units.

 ## Q: The stage moves too far or too short.
 1. First, make sure you have homed the stage the first time you are using it by going to **Settings** > **Stage** > **Home stage on startup**